kush90/Node-React-Delivery-app-/readme.txt

 one of the request to deliver its destination by clicking the button to update the status of the request to "delivering" to the system.
-When he reachs to the destination, he will click button to update the status of the request to 'delivered' to the system where the process of a clients' request is done.
+When he reachs to the destination, he will click button to update the status of the request to 'delivered' to the system where the process of a client's request is done.

 Techologies are used in as follows: